trguhq/testglobe/README.md

 ## Build notes
 ### cosf and sinf
 If you don't have cosf and sinf (some old Unixes) define NO_SINF as in the Makefile example.
+### Classic Mac (QuickDraw)
+The files provided here are in Unix format and can't be used directly on Classic Mac without conversion.
+The utility "dos2unix" can do this conversion, e.g. with its alias "unix2mac".

+Building assumes some coding knowledge and experience with compilers on Classic Mac, for example Symantec Think C++, or with a cross-compiler like Retro68 (https://github.com/autc04/Retro68).
 ### OpenGL
 OpenGL is currently written to support a 24-bit (true color) desktop.
 It would not be hard to adjust this but it seems unlikely that there is much 8-bit 3D hardware with OpenGL.